cardillan/mindcode/ROADMAP.markdown

   * distribution blocks prone to clogging
   * liquid containers being fed more than one kind of liquid
   * determines item flow and unbalanced factory production/consumption ratios
+* Automatically connect blocks to power nodes, possibly with optimizations
 * Support for iterative block placement:
   * `<@block> rightwards` places the block to the right of the last placed block
   * `<@block> upwards from <label>` places the block upwards from labeled blocks
   * already existing blocks (typically blocks 2x2 or bigger placed in previous row/column) are skipped
-* Automatically connect blocks to power nodes, possibly with optimizations
 * Automatically add tags based on categories or types of contained blocks
-  * allow loading configuration/tag mapping for categories from file so that it can be shared among schematics
+  * Allow loading configuration/tag mapping for categories from file so that it can be shared among schematics
 * Make decompiler assign labels to all blocks and use the labels for all block references (e.g. in bridge or power node connections).
-* Support for schematics reuse
+* Support for schematics reuse by:
-  * place schematic into schematic
+  * placing schematic into schematic
-  * extend existing schematic by adding or removing content
+  * extending existing schematic by adding or removing content
-* Support for filling area with blocks (e.g. walls, conveyors or factories)
+* Support for filling area with blocks
 * Support for external compilers to create code for processors.

 ### User interface